saba-bar95/calculator/README.md

 #### The creation process of this project represented me well how to build a JavaScript code that works well and helped me put my knowledge of JavaScript's fundamental principles into practice.

-### This project is keyboard-friendly as well.
+#### This project is keyboard-friendly as well.
 You may type numbers and operators with appropriate keys and to cancel and delete actions by using "backspace" and "d" keys accordingly.

-You may type numbers and operators with appropriate keys and to delete and cancel actions using the "c" and "backspace" keys accordingly.

 ### Build with